-Let's travel back in time a bit.
-I have the 60's in my mind.
+Let’s travel back in time.
 Between 1962 and 1964 you were in a band called The Javelins, where you were known as Jess Thunder.
-Then you joined Wainwright's Gentlemen until 1965.
-The band recorded a number of tracks including a cover of The Hollies hit "Ain't That Just Like Me".
+Then you joined Wainwright’s Gentlemen until 1965.
+The band recorded a number of tracks including a cover of The Hollies hit “Ain’t That Just Like Me”.
 The first major band you were part of was Episode Six and I would love if you could tell us a few words from this period of your life.

 These bands were the formative part of my professional life and I loved every moment with them.
 It was in Episode Six where I met Roger Glover who joined Deep Purple with me in 1969.

-While being in Deep Purple you toured the whole world and played at so many festivals.
-Is there any special place, country or perhaps a festival, that you were most inspired by?
+While being in Deep Purple you traveled the whole world.
+Is there a special place that you like to remember?